Last updated on January 12th, 2018 at 05:21 pm

-Christina piercing is an example of female genital piercing.
+A Christina piercing or Venus piercing is a female genital piercing that is growing in popularity.
 Genital piercing can be traced to the tribeswomen of Borneo although the popularity of Christina piercing is of modern origin.
-It was coined sometime in 1990 when the first piercing was done to a woman named Christina.
+It is said that the name was coined sometime in 1990 when the first piercing was done to a woman named Christina.

 What is a Christina piercing?